gauthierpetetin/repo_test/.github/ISSUE_TEMPLATE/general_issue_deprecated.md

 ---
-name: General issue deprecated
+name: "General issue deprecated"
-about: For any issues
+about: "For any issues"
 title: "[Deprecated]: "
 labels: ''
 assignees: ''